Augmenting Physical Models with Deep Networks for Complex Dynamics Forecasting: Additional experiments

 We conduct an experiment where each sequence is generated with a different wave celerity.
 This dataset is challenging because both $c$ and the initial conditions vary across the sequences.
 For each simulated sequence, an initial condition is sampled as described previously, along with a wave celerity $c$ also sampled uniformly in $[300, 400]$.
 Finally our initial state is integrated with the same Runge-Kutta scheme. $200$ of such sequences are generated for training while $50$ are kept for testing.

 For this experiment, we also use a ConvNet encoder to estimate the wave speed $c$ from 5 consecutive reserved states $(w, \frac{\partial w}{\partial t})$.
-The architecture of the encoder $E$ is the same as in Table~\ref{tab:reaction-diffusion-arch} but with 10 input channels.
+The architecture of the encoder $E$ is the same as in \Tabref{tab:reaction-diffusion-arch} but with 10 input channels.
 Here also, $k$ is fixed for all sequences and $k=50$.
-The hyper-parameters used in these experiments are the same than described in the Section~\ref{sup:wave-details}.
+The hyper-parameters used in these experiments are the same than described in \ref{sup:wave-details}.

 The results when multiple wave speeds $c$ are in the dataset are consistent with the one present when only one is considered.
 Indeed, while prediction performances are slightly hindered, the parameter estimation remains consistent for both $c$ and $k$.
 This extension provides elements attesting for the robustness and adaptability of our method to more complex settings.
 Finally the purely data-driven Neural-ODE fails to cope with the increasing difficulty.